Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arkansas and its opponents have gone over the current 53-point total in four of seven games (57.1%) this season.
+- Arkansas' games this season have gone over 53.5 points four of seven times.

-- Saturday's over/under is 14.3 points lower than the two team's combined 67.3 points per game average.
+- The combined points per game average of the two teams, 67.3, is 13.8 points greater than Saturday's over/under.

-- The 43.7 combined points per game that these two squads have allowed this season are 9.3 fewer than the 53 over/under in this contest.
+- The 43.7 combined points per game that these two squads have allowed this season are 9.8 fewer than the 53.5 total in this contest.

-- The Razorbacks and their opponents have scored an average of 53.1 points per game in 2021, 0.1 more than Saturday's total.
+- Razorbacks games have an average total of 53.1 points this season, 0.4 fewer than Saturday's over/under.

-- In 2021, games involving the Tigers have averaged a total of 54.3 points, 1.3 more than the set total in this contest.
+- The 54.3 PPG average total in Tigers games this season is 0.8 points more than this game's over/under.

 Arkansas Stats and Trends